sevenecks/lambda-moo-programming/tutorials/lambdamoo-programming-tutorial-steven-owens.md

 As you learn and ask people for help, you'll hear two phrases very often, RTFM (Read The Fucking Manual) and "Use the Source, Luke" (sometimes abbreviated UTSL).
-A growing trend is the third phrase, ["learn how to ask smart questions"][5], after an essay written by Eric S. Raymond about how to do just that.
+A growing trend is the third phrase, [learn how to ask smart questions](http://www.catb.org/~esr/faqs/smart-questions.html), after an essay written by Eric S. Raymond about how to do just that.

 All of these boil down to "do your own homework before you ask me